 Common Space Planning Mistakes to Avoid

-Even experienced hosts and homeowners fall into these common traps that quietly undermine guest comfort:
+Even experienced property owners and managers fall into these common traps that quietly undermine guest comfort:

 Pushing furniture against walls: Creates awkward distances in room centers and dead space.
 In larger rooms, float furniture to create intimate groupings.